 • Pack your lunch in reusable containers and bags instead of in sandwich bags and plastic wrap.
 Also, opt for fresh fruits and veggies or bulk items instead of products that come in single-serving cups.

 • Party time!
 Most plastic party cups are not recyclable.
-Instead, choose to serve beverages to your guests in aluminum cups, recyclable cans, or bottles.
+Instead, serve beverages to your guests in aluminum cups, recyclable cans, or bottles.
 Or, provide them with a cup that can be washed and reused.

 • Eliminate bottled water.
 Consider water packaged in boxes, cans, or aluminum bottles.
 You can also fill a reusable bottle or pitcher with tap water.
 You'll save money while reducing waste.